 Strength training: good for your muscles and bones

 Don't avoid exercise because you're afraid of getting hurt or think it's too late to start.
 It's a good idea to talk to your doctor for advice before starting a new exercise program.

 If you have a condition like heart disease, osteoporosis, or arthritis, you may need to tweak your exercise routine a little to meet your needs, but it's worth it.

 "The risks of exercising are far less than those of sitting on a couch," says Michael E. Rogers, PhD.
 He's director of the Center for Physical Activity and Aging at Wichita State University in Kansas.

 Aerobic exercise strengthens your heart and lungs.
 It's also good for your blood pressure, blood sugar, cholesterol, sleep, and memory.

 What to do: You can walk briskly, jog, bike, swim, Zumba, walk in the water, or do any other activity that gets your heart rate up.

-Move at a medium pace, where you working a little bit but can still hold a conversation.
+Whatever you do, start at a medium pace, where you move a little bit but can still hold a conversation.
 Aim for 30 minutes a day.
 You can build up to that, even if you start with just 5 minutes at a time.
 You can gradually make your workouts longer and more challenging.